mrbeskin/fdisker/README.md

 Its usage is simple:

 ```
-err := fdisker.RunFdiskCommandFile("/path/to/file", "/dev/sda2", true)
+err := fdisker.RunFdiskCommandFile("/path/to/file", "/dev/sda", true)
 if err != nil {
 	// handle error
 }
 ```

-Executing the above code will run the commands described in `/path/to/file` using `fdisk` on `/dev/sda2`.
+Executing the above code will run the commands described in `/path/to/file` using `fdisk` on the hard drive at `/dev/sda`.

 `fdisk` output will be written to stdout and stderr.